|Type||Description||Tested K8s Platform|

 Sample ChaosEngine Manifest

-apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: nginx-sa monitoring: false components: runner: image: 'litmuschaos/chaos-executor:1.0.0' type: 'go' # It can be retain/delete jobCleanUpPolicy: 'delete' experiments: - name: disk-loss spec: components: env: # set chaos duration (in sec) as desired - name: TOTAL_CHAOS_DURATION value: '60' # set cloud platform name - name: CLOUD_PLATFORM value: 'GCP' # set app_check to check application state - name: APP_CHECK value: 'true' # This is a chaos namespace into which all infra chaos resources are created - name: CHAOS_NAMESPACE value: 'default' # GCP project ID - name: PROJECT_ID value: 'litmus-demo-123' # Node name of the cluster - name: NODE_NAME value: 'demo-node-123' # Disk Name of the node, it must be an external disk. - name: DISK_NAME value: 'demo-disk-123' # Enter the device name which you wanted to mount only for AWS. - name: DEVICE_NAME value: '/dev/sdb' # Name of Zone in which node is present (GCP) # Use Region Name when running with AWS (ex: us-central1) - name: ZONE_NAME value: 'us-central1-a' # ChaosEngine CR name associated with the experiment instance - name: CHAOSENGINE value: '' # Service account used by the litmus - name: CHAOS_SERVICE_ACCOUNT value: ''
+apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: nginx-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: disk-loss-sa monitoring: false # It can be retain/delete jobCleanUpPolicy: 'delete' experiments: - name: disk-loss spec: components: env: # set chaos duration (in sec) as desired - name: TOTAL_CHAOS_DURATION value: '60' # set cloud platform name - name: CLOUD_PLATFORM value: 'GKE' # set app_check to check application state - name: APP_CHECK value: 'true' # This is a chaos namespace into which all infra chaos resources are created - name: CHAOS_NAMESPACE value: 'default' # GCP project ID - name: PROJECT_ID value: 'litmus-demo-123' # Node name of the cluster - name: NODE_NAME value: 'demo-node-123' # Disk Name of the node, it must be an external disk. - name: DISK_NAME value: 'demo-disk-123' # Enter the device name which you wanted to mount only for AWS. - name: DEVICE_NAME value: '/dev/sdb' # Name of Zone in which node is present (GCP) # Use Region Name when running with AWS (ex: us-central1) - name: ZONE_NAME value: 'us-central1-a'

 Create the ChaosEngine Resource